-Naturally, our educational concept must align with the existing structures of secondary education.
-However, this does not mean that all teachers are immediately well-equipped to implement this educational concept.
-Teachers Teachers working within Talent^{HZM} are guided and trained in specialized learning and development groups.
-This training aims to equip them with the necessary competencies to execute the educational concept.
-It also provides them with tools to apply effective teaching methods in their daily lessons, offering students the cognitive challenges they require and guiding them in their happy learning journey.
-As the number of classes increases each year, the number of teachers instructing at Talent^{HZM} also grows.
+Teachers working within Talent^{HZM} are guided and trained in For schools that adopt the Talent concept, it is crucial that specialized learning and development groups.
+This training everyone in the school supports it.
+This alignment improves aims to equip them with the necessary competencies to as the school culture allows ample room for addressing execute the educational concept.
+It also provides them differences.
+In such a culture, it becomes natural for gifted with tools to apply effective teaching methods in their daily students, just like any other student, to receive individualilessons, offering students the cognitive challenges they zed education.
+The schools offering the Talent program are characterized by their commitment to personalized educatirequire and guiding them in their happy learning journey.
+As the number of classes increases each year, the number of on and their emphasis on embracing individuality. teachers instructing at Talent^{HZM} also grows.
 New teachers join the learning and development groups after completing an intensive crash course.

-Individualized Education For schools that adopt the Talent concept, it is crucial that everyone in the school supports it.
-This alignment improves as the school culture allows ample room for addressing differences.
-In such a culture, it becomes natural for gifted students, just like any other student, to receive individualized education.
-The schools offering the Talent program are characterized by their commitment to personalized education and their emphasis on embracing individuality.
-13
+Individualized Education